UofABioinformaticsHub/Biotech7005/Assignments/Assignment2.md

 ## Values For Question 4

+*If your student number is not listed, please contact Dan to ensure you are added to the list*

 The results you are analysing for Q4 are as follows.
-You can simply paste these values into your RMarkdown document as the object `x` and perform all of you analysis on thse values.
+You can simply paste these values into your RMarkdown document as the object `x` and perform all of you analysis on these values.

 | ID       | Values                                                                                      |
 |:---------|:--------------------------------------------------------------------------------------------|